Dogs are Unavoidable but You Can Coexist Peacefully!

 Friendly Dogs Typically Display:

-• Soft Eyes and Blinking – A sign of calmness and trust.
+• Soft eyes and blinking – Eyes that seek eye contact and are not wide eyed.
+A sign of calmness and trust.

-• Play Bow (Front Down, Back Up) – A clear invitation to interact.
+• Play Bow (Front down, back up) – A clear invitation to interact in a playful way.

-• Approaching with Loose Movements – Indicates curiosity rather than aggression.
+• Approaching with loose movements – The dog approaches you: Indicates curiosity rather than aggression.

 Signs of an Anxious or Defensive Dog: